mrhavens/openmaint_docker/README.md

 ### How do I change the Tomcat Admin Console password after deployment?
 Changing the Tomcat Admin Console password on a running system is somewhat more involved and requires editing the corresponding configuration file in Tomcat.
 Since Tomcat is inside a Docker container, this is done as follows:

 You may need to be logged in as root on your openMAINT server in order to access Docker.
-On the server, you will first need to find the the Docker container ID, and assign it to a system variable CONTAINER_ID:
+On the server, you will first need to find the the Docker container ID, and assign it to a new CONTAINER_ID system variable:
 ```
 CONTAINER_ID=`docker ps |grep cmdbuild:app-3.1.1 |cut -d" " -f1`
 ```